scrufulufugus/lmdb-lab/README.md

 ## Building & Usage
 Go to the project directory:

-`cd ~/cpsc5300/5300-Antelope`
+`$ cd ~/cpsc5300/5300-Antelope`

 To run the SQL Parser from Milestone 1:

-`make clean && make && ./sql5300 cpsc5300/data`
+`$ make clean && make && ./sql5300 cpsc5300/data`

+While you are running the SQL parser, you have the option to run professor's `test_heap_storage` function:

+`$ SQL> test`

-To run the tests on SlottedPage, HeapFile, and HeapTable from Milestone 2:
+To run my tests on SlottedPage, HeapFile, and HeapTable from Milestone 2:

-`make clean && make test && ./test`
+`$ make clean && make test && ./test`